hiiamboris/red-spaces-gitlab-mirror/reference.md

 Spaces do not impose any structural limitations.
 If a space can hold a box or a piece of text, then it can hold *any* other space, no matter how complex it is.
 The only requirement is that same space should not normally appear in multiple places on the tree.

+### Typesets

+These typesets are extensively used throughout Spaces and in this document:
+- `linear!` is equivalent to `integer! float!` and represents a 1D quantity
+- `planar!` is equivalent to `pair! point2D!` and represents a 2D quantity

 ### Kit

 `kit` facet is present in templates spaces that want provide functions to read, interpret and modify their state.
 Having a set of functions inside every space object is quite RAM-expensive, so instead spaces of the same template contain a link to a shared kit object that contains all the functions.